NearNodeFlash/argocd-boilerplate/README.md

 you are upgrading services whose bootstraps are already deployed then ArgoCD will notice the updates to the gitops repo and will update the deployed system.

-## Configure for KIND
+## Using with KIND KIND

-### Create the gitops repo

 Create a fork of the boilerplate gitops repo as one of your personal repositories.
+Use the instructions in [Boilerplate Tracking](./Boilerplate-tracking.md).
 Clone that repo to a local workarea and run `tools/new-env.sh` with the required args.
 Push the changes back to your github fork of the gitops repo.